eugenood/telenus/README.md

 Run the `/remove` command.

-### What are legacy groups?

-Legacy groups are groups that were previously registered under nusmodchat.
-Since the TeleNUS bot is not an administrator in these groups, certain features will be unavailable.
-All legacy groups will be removed from TeleNUS at the end of January.

-### How to convert a legacy group to a non-legacy group?

-Add [@telenus_bot](https://t.me/telenus_bot) into the group, promote it to an administrator, run the `/remove` command, then run the `/add` command.
-The removal step is required to remove the group as a legacy group.

 ### Why does TeleNUS bot requires administrative rights?

 Administrative rights are required to generate the group link.
 They are also needed to automatically remove the alert messages when a user entered or leave the chat.